+'''

 PetscMatlabEngineGetOutput(PetscMatlabEngine, char );

-PetscMatlabEnginePrintOutput(PetscMatlabEngine,FILE).
+'''

+'''

+PetscMatlabEnginePrintOutput(PetscMatlabEngine, FILE).

+'''

-There is a short-cut to starting the MATLAB engine with PETSC_MATLAB_ENGINE(MPI_Comm).
+There is a short-cut to starting the MATLAB engine with PETSC MATLAB ENGINE (MPI Comm).

-If you are running PETSc on a cluster (or machine) that does not have a license for MATLAB, you might able to run MATLAB on the head node of the cluster or some other machine accessible to the cluster using the -matlab_engine_host hostname option.
+If you are running PETSc on a cluster (or machine) that does not have a license for MATLAB, you might be able to run MATLAB on the head node of the cluster or some other machine accessible to the cluster using the -matlab engine host hostname option.